Indicator Explorer

 Indicator Name

-Adjusted savings: natural resources depletion (% of GNI)
+Adjusted savings, natural resources depletion (% of GNI)

 Long definition

 Natural resource depletion is the sum of net forest depletion, energy depletion, and mineral depletion.
 Net forest depletion is unit resource rents times the excess of roundwood harvest over natural growth.
 Energy depletion is the ratio of the value of the stock of energy resources to the remaining reserve lifetime (capped at 25 years).
 It covers coal, crude oil, and natural gas.
 Mineral depletion is the ratio of the value of the stock of mineral resources to the remaining reserve lifetime (capped at 25 years).
 It covers tin, gold, lead, zinc, iron, copper, nickel, silver, bauxite, and phosphate.
+This indicator is expressed as a percentage of Gross National Income (GNI) which is the total income earned by all residents within an economic territory during an accounting period.
+It is equal to gross domestic product plus earned income receivable from abroad minus earned income payable abroad.

 Source

-World Bank staff estimates based on sources and methods in World Bank's "The Changing Wealth of Nations: Measuring Sustainable Development in the New Millennium" (2011).
+Staff estimates, World Bank (WB); The Changing Wealth of Nations: Measuring Sustainable Development in the New Millennium, World Bank (WB)

 Topic